DiyaMendpara/51-Attack-Blockchain-Simulator/README.md

 # 🚀 Blockchain 51% Attack Simulator

 A standalone blockchain simulation system focused on demonstrating and analyzing **51% attacks** using theoretical and practical blockchain concepts.
-This project runs **locally without Docker or cloud dependencies** and is suitable for academic, educational, and security research purposes.
+This project runs and is suitable for academic, educational, and security research purposes.

 ---